 Surati Sev Khamani

 When my in-laws were in Surat, we used to go there very often.
 My Father-in-law used to get Sev Khamani from a specific shop.
 That was so yummy.
 I still remember that taste.
 Sev Khamani is different than Aamiri khaman.
 Aamiri Khaman is dry like Maharashtrian Vatli Daal.
 Sev Khamani is Moist.
-I searched for the recipe, but could not find it.
-Thanks to Shubhangi Joshi who searched the recipe from her notes and shared with me.
-I followed that recipe.
+I managed to get an authentic recipe from a friend.
 It came out very well; very close to what I use to have in Surat.

 Tuvar Daal (Split pigeon peas) 1 cup

 Cumin Seeds Powder ½ teaspoon

 Turmeric ½ teaspoon (or as required to get yellow colour like Khaman dhkola)